microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/BulkOperations/README.md

 ## What this sample does

-This sample is a .NET 6.0 Visual Studio 2022 solution that contains 5 projects that perform the same operations:
+This sample is a .NET 6.0 Visual Studio 2022 solution that contains 2 projects (**CreateUpdateMultiple** and **ParallelCreateUpdateMultiple**) that perform the same operations:

 1. Create a new custom table named `sample_example` if it doesn't already exist.